rodekruis/data-service-catalogue/docs/wl/site_suitability_assessment.md

 * assess the suitability of a site to host vaccination campaigns, considering factors such as population density and shelter options
 * help design a latrine based on the risk that it might pollute a water source.

+For latest blog posts check out our website

 ## Type of Assessments